Dorr Rebellion

-The Dorr Rebellion (1841–1842) (also referred to as Dorr's Rebellion, Dorr's War or Dorr War) was an attempt by disenfranchised residents to force broader democracy in the U.S. state of Rhode Island, where a small rural elite was in control of government.
-It was led by Thomas Wilson Dorr, who mobilized the disenfranchised to demand changes to the state's electoral rules.
-The state was still using its 1663 colonial charter as a constitution; it required that voters own land as qualification to vote.
+The Dorr Rebellion (1841–1842) (also referred to as Dorr's Rebellion, Dorr's War or Dorr War) was an attempt by residents to force broader democracy in the state of Rhode Island.
+Led by Thomas Wilson Dorr, the movement mobilized his followers to demand changes to the state's electoral rules.
+Rhode Island was still using its 1663 colonial charter as a constitution, which required land ownership as a qualification to vote.
 The rebellion established a parallel government alongside the existing chartered government and wrote a new constitution for Rhode Island.
-Although the rebellion was crushed militarily, it forced the rewriting of the state constitution to expand eligibility to vote.
+Although the rebellion failed, it forced the rewriting of the state constitution to expand voter eligibility.